logicalor/comfyui_multi_replace/README.md

 - **Find/Replace Pairs Node**: Create an arbitrary number of find/replace pairs
   - Starts with one pair, click "➕ Add Pair" button to add more
   - Right-click menu also provides Add/Remove pair options
-  - Text fields with optional input connectors (right-click → Convert to Input)
+  - Each pair has both a text field AND an input connector
   - Connected inputs override widget values
   - Outputs: pairs object, JSON, and CSV formats